Pituitary Gland

 3. Leutinizing hormone in females (LH) (or Lutropin).

-Functions: Release of ovum from ovary (ovulation); formation of corpus luteum and the secretion of progesterone from corpus luteum.
+of ovum from ovary (ovulation); formation of corpus luteum

 Effect of hyposecretion: Sterility in females.